Novartis Entresto® granted expanded indication in chronic heart failure by FDA

 About Novartis

-Novartis is reimagining medicine to improve and extend people’s lives.
+Located in East Hanover, NJ Novartis Pharmaceuticals Corporation – an affiliate of Novartis – is reimagining medicine to improve and extend people's lives.
 As a leading global medicines company, we use innovative science and digital technologies to create transformative treatments in areas of great medical need.
-In our quest to find new medicines, we consistently rank among the world’s top companies investing in research and development.
-Novartis products reach nearly 800 million people globally and we are finding innovative ways to expand access to our latest treatments.
-About 110,000 people of more than 140 nationalities work at Novartis around the world.
-Find out more at https://www.novartis.com.
+In our quest to find new medicines, we consistently rank among the world's top companies investing in research and development.
+Novartis employs nearly 16,000 people in the United States.
+For more information, please visit https://www.novartis.us.

 For questions about the site or required registration, please contact media.relations@novartis.com.